 Ikebana, one of the traditional arts of Japan, has been practiced for over 600 years.
 It is a disciplined art form steeped in the philosophy of developing a closeness with nature.
 The art of Ikebana allows for creative expression within certain rules of construction.
 There are currently over 2,000 different schools of Ikebana registered with the Japanese Ministry of Education, each with its own style, patterns, and rules for arranging of floral and plant materials.
 There are chapters of Ikebana International throughout the world who meet to learn about Japanese culture and arts, and to experience the international organization’s motto: “Friendship through Flowers.”

 Our chapter hosts a featured program or event monthly from September-June — including live workshops with certified guest instructors in different ikebana schools, online video programs, an annual exhibition, and occasional field trips.

-Program Fee: Members and first-time guests: FREE.
-Others $10.
+Program Fee: Members and first time guests: FREE.
+Non-members $10

 A chapter year runs from July - June and includes membership in both our Lansing chapter and Ikebana International.
 Membership includes a subscription to the organization's beautiful full-color magazine (published 3 times annually) plus quarterly newsletters, as well as our local twice-monthly eNewsletter.

 Our chapter hosts programs and events once monthly from September-June and includes a combination of in-person workshops with certified instructors from different ikebana schools, online programs, an annual exhibition, and occasional field trips.
 Attendance at these events is free for members.

 Full membership is $100 annually.
 We also offer associate memberships to individuals who are already members of Ikebana International through another local chapter.
 The fee is $40 per year and includes all the same local benefits.
 Interested in joining?
 Click on the button below to get started.